Spring management of cover crops

-This often puts the timing of these two termination methods into late-May.
-If you use a roller crimper for cover crop termination, it’ll be important to plant the cash crop in the same direction and use properly calibrated equipment that has sufficient attachments or down-pressure to move aside or cut through the residue.
+This often puts the timing of these two termination methods into late-May and may delay planting of the cash crop.
+If you use a roller crimper for cover crop termination, plant the cash crop in the same direction and use properly calibrated equipment that has sufficient attachments or down-pressure to move aside or cut through the residue.

 The amount of residue left in the spring will depend on which cover crops you used and when you planted them.

-Brassicas and legumes break down and begin decomposing faster than grasses because of a lower carbon-to-nitrogen ratio in the plant material.
+Brassicas and legumes break down and begin decomposing faster than grasses because of a lower carbon-to-nitrogen ratio in the plant material (see Table 1 above).

 One exception to this is if the brassicas are allowed to mature and flower.
 In this case, they’ll become stemmy, increasing the amount of time it takes to decompose.

 The age of the cover crop stand also affects decomposition rate.
 The earlier the cover crop is planted, the more mature it will be at termination.
 This results in a higher carbon-to-nitrogen ratio and slower decomposition.